gwdistsys18/dist-sys-practice/README.md

 Ability to run legacy operating system like Windows NT4

 * [AWS Tutorial: Install a LAMP Web Server on Amazon Linux 2](https://docs.aws.amazon.com/zh_cn/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html) (40 min)

+Step 1: Prepare the LAMP Server
+Prerequisites
+Have already launched a new instance using Amazon Linux 2, with a public DNS name that is reachable from the internet.
+Must also have configured security group to allow SSH (port 22), HTTP (port 80), and HTTPS (port 443) connections.

 To prepare the LAMP server,
 1. Connect to the instance.